 - Ask families to get involved.
-Ask them to donate plastic jars, boxes or other items for your art, block or dramatic play area.
+Ask them to donate plastic jars, boxes, or other items for your art, block, or dramatic play area.
 Invite them to share traditions from their homes or culture.
-Make sure that a trainer, coach or supervisor approves material donations for use in the classroom.
+Make sure that a trainer, coach, or administrator approves material donations for use in the classroom.

 - Get creative.
-You don’t have to buy materials for your classroom.
-Think about toys you can find or make with children.
+You do not have to buy materials for your classroom.
+Think about toys or recycled materials you can find or make with children.

 Ask yourself the following questions about the materials in your program:

-- Do these materials reflect and respect the racial, ethnic, cultural, linguistic and family diversity of the program and of the broader community?
+- Do these materials reflect equity and respect the racial, ethnic, cultural, linguistic, and family diversity of the program and of the broader community?

 - Do these materials reflect the children’s current interests and help spark new interests?

 - Do these materials allow children to play in a variety of ways?